Ouaddou warned ahead of Pirates' last league game against Orbit

-Abdeslam Ouaddou Warned Ahead of Orlando Pirates Clash With Orbit College in Betway Premiership
+Abdeslam Ouaddou Warned Ahead of Orlando Pirates Tie With Orbit College in Betway Premiership

 Orlando Pirates coach Abdeslam Ouaddou has been cautioned against altering his tactical setup ahead of the club’s decisive Premier Soccer League clash against Orbit College at the Mbombela Stadium.